anantmehta33/MDLM-policy_unmasking/readme.md

 # Steering Diffusion Language Models via Policy Learning

+We propose a policy-guided diffusion framework for language models, where the remasking process is learned instead of hand-designed.
+Diffusion-based language models generate sequences by iteratively predicting and remasking tokens, but existing approaches rely on fixed or heuristic strategies that are not optimized for task-specific objectives.
+We formulate remasking as a sequential decision-making problem, where a learned policy observes per-token features such as token identity, model confidence, entropy, and timestep, and decides which tokens to keep or remask at each step.
+The policy is trained using reinforcement learning to maximize global rewards, enabling improved constraint satisfaction and sample quality.
+Importantly, the underlying diffusion model remains frozen, and performance gains are achieved purely through inference-time control.

 This repo runs a **policy-guided remasking** pipeline for Sudoku Solving Task (4x4):

 1. Train a policy (`train_policy_sudoku.py`)